criecm/ansible-roles/criecm.common/README.md

   * `pkg_repo_conf` (pkgecm.conf)
     name of a pkg repo config file to be installed first
   * `is_jail` (False)
-    if True, will skip hardware monitoring tools (ipmi, snmp, dmidecode)
+    if True, will skip hardware monitoring tools (ipmi, dmidecode)
   * `freebsd_base_pkgs ([git,rsync,vim-console,root_shell])`
     list of packages to install